AgentMC/Sao20/Translate/En/Part4.md

 There was tall and thin man standing there.
 He was wearing unusual clothes with many clasps where both upper and lower parts were tailored with a strange fabric reminiscent of small scales, and many large and small leather bags were hanging on his waistband.
 In his right hand he was holding a long spear-like wooden handle but attached to the head was not a metal tip a but a large brush of hard hair.

 His shabby face looked somewhat older than Dusolbert’s, but the actual age was not clear.
-This person had long been a keeper in dragon stables of Cathedral for a long time and his Life has been frozen just like Airy’s...... there was such a rumor.
+This person had long been a keeper in dragon stables of Cathedral and his Life has been frozen just like Airy’s...... there was such a rumor.

 "Yes, I guess so, Hainag-san."